fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 4th September ###

+I have modified CAN1602PIN to trial using CBUS.available() to check whether a previous event has been cleared.
+This code is near to the memory limit for a UNO.

 ### 1st September ###

 I am using a modified version of CBUSconfig which allows for testing of reset.